iPhone battery yellow: How to turn off Low Power Mode

 To view your battery's current health, go to Settings > Battery > Battery Health & Charging and check the Maximum Capacity percentage.

-Now, to the tips.
+Now, to my tips.

 Tip 1: Avoid letting your iPhone die